As novice runners hit the open road, experts say take it slow

 "Starting at the top of your head, periodically check in with your body to release areas of tension," she advised.

-David Siik, a Los Angeles-based running coach for Equinox, the national chain of upscale fitness centres, said when running for fitness the first goal is consistency.
+David Siik, a Los Angeles-based running coach for Equinox, the national chain of upscale fitness centers, said when running for fitness the first goal is consistency.

 "It's actually one of the hardest goals, and more immediately important than mileage and calories," he said.
 "People fall out of the habit, often afraid that it's too difficult or too hard on their body."